 “I’ll do that for you, madam,” came a familiar voice and suddenly Carmilla was standing in front of her.

 “Oh, I was so worried,” Constanzia cried, “I am so glad you are here—but how did you get into my bedroom.”

 “It is here, madam,” Carlotta led her to the wall next to the bookcase and pushed a button in a carved panel.
 “There is a tunnel that leads from the kitchen to this bedroom.
 This must have been the chamber of the master of the castell.
 He may have had it constructed to act as an escape route.
 Cesare must have given you the master’s rooms.
 We must wait a few days until the half moon, but I am sure you can bribe the grooms into saddling horses for us.
 Is your purse still full?”

 “Yes, I have taken great care to conceal it.
 We must take the road to Florence and hope that we can meet Raffaello on the way.
 If not we will seek out Messr Machiavelli and hope that he has word of him.
 Machiavelli will help us, I am sure, for friendship’s sake.
 And now, dear friend, I must say goodnight.
 There is a little mute girl named Noni who waits on me, have you met her?”

 “Yes, poor thing!
 We will take her with us, yes?
 I must get back downstairs.
 Take heart, madam, I intend for us to be gone before Lord Valentino returns!”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, martykateWrite a Review